noaa-pifsc/PIFSC-DSC-Containerized-Oracle-Development-Environment/README.md

 -   Update the forked project in the working directory
     -   Update the [documentation](./README.md) to reference all of the repositories that are used to build the image and deploy the container
     -   Update the [prepare_docker_project.sh](./deployment_scripts/prepare_docker_project.sh) bash script to retrieve DB/app files for all dependencies (if any) as well as the DB/app files for the given data system and place them in the appropriate subfolders in the [src folder](./docker/src)
-    -   Update the [project_config.sh](./deployment_scripts/sh_script_config/project_config.sh) bash script to specify the variable values that will be used to identify the repositories to clone for the container dependencies and to specify the root folder and the prepared project folder
+    -   Update the [project_config.sh](./deployment_scripts/sh_script_config/project_config.sh) bash script to specify the variable values that will be used to identify the repositories to clone for the container dependencies
     -   Update the [.env](./docker/.env) environment to specify the configuration values:
         -   ORACLE_PWD is the password for the SYS, SYSTEM database schema passwords, the Apex administrator password, the ORDS administrator password
         -   TARGET_APEX_VERSION is the version of Apex that will be installed